 Students who withdraw from a program after the 30 calendar-day period from the start of program will have this withdrawal recorded on their transcript and pay the tuition portion for courses completed and in which they are currently registered.

 Re-enrolment in the program can occur, but is subject to re-application, review, and approval by the MBA Program Director, and payment of all applicable fees.
 Students will be required to pay any fee increases that have occurred between the time of their last enrolment and re-enrolment.
+They will be required to contact the Student Services department of the Faculty of Business to confirm their program requirements.
 Credit for courses previously completed will be re-evaluated and applied to the program requirements where appropriate.

 In addition, students must have paid any fees owed to the University and have returned all library resources.